bryanjeshua/bambangshop-receiver/README.md

 In this tutorial, we used lazy_static external library to define Vec and DashMap as a “static” variable.
 Compared to Java where we can mutate the content of a static variable via a static function, why did not Rust allow us to do so?

 #### Reflection Subscriber-2
+Have you explored things outside of the steps in the tutorial, for example: src/lib.rs?
+If not, explain why you did not do so.
+If yes, explain things that you have learned from those other parts of code.
+Since you have completed the tutorial by now and have tried to test your notification system by spawning multiple instances of Receiver, explain how Observer pattern eases you to plug in more subscribers.
+How about spawning more than one instance of Main app, will it still be easy enough to add to the system?
+Have you tried to make your own Tests, or enhance documentation on your Postman collection?
+If you have tried those features, tell us whether it is useful for your work (it can be your tutorial work or your Group Project).